Dragons out to continue ex-Broncos signing spree | NRL News | Zero Tackle

 While Su’A played the first 11 games as a starter for South Sydney, he was dropped for Round 12 and came off the bench in Round 14.
 The edge forward was still picked for Queensland in Game 1.

-According to reports made by Michael Carayannis on The Daily Telegraph, the Dragons have tabled a three-year deal to Su’A.
+According to reports made by Michael Carayannis in The Daily Telegraph, the Dragons have tabled a three-year deal to Su’A.

 The 23-year-old, who was born in Christchurch, has 72 NRL appearances to his name for both the Broncos and Rabbitohs, and rapid improvement has seen him become one of the best in the game.